Deathbed phenomena: Deathbed visions

-Research within the Hospice & Palliative Care fields have studied the impact of deathbed phenomena on the dying, their families, and palliative staff.
-In 2009, a questionnaire was distributed to 111 staff in an Irish hospice program asking if they had encountered staff or patients who had experienced DBP.
-The majority of respondents that they had been informed of a deathbed vision by a patient or the patient's family.
+Research in the hospice and palliative medicine field has examined the impact of deathbed phenomena on the dying, their families, and palliative care staff.
+In 2009, a questionnaire was distributed to 111 staff members in an Irish hospice program, asking whether they had encountered staff or patients who had experienced DBP.
+The majority of respondents reported that they had been informed of a deathbed vision by a patient or the patient's family.
 They reported that the content of these visions often seemed to be comforting to the patient and their family.
 Another study found that DBPs are commonly associated with peaceful death and are generally under-reported by patients and families due to fear of embarrassment and disbelief from medical staff.

-In response to this qualitative data, there is a growing movement within the palliative care field that emphasizes "compassionate understanding and respect from those who provide end of life care" in regards to DBPs.
+In response to these qualitative data, there is a growing movement within the palliative care field that emphasizes "compassionate understanding and respect from those who provide end-of-life care" in regard to DBPs.
+Reports of deathbed visions frequently describe the figures perceived as deceased relatives or friends, and researchers have noted that apparitions of the dead predominate at the deathbed, in contrast to the apparitions of living people more commonly reported by people in good health.
+A subset of these cases is known as "Peak in Darien" experiences, named after an 1882 collection of essays with that title by the Irish writer Frances Power Cobbe.
+The term describes situations wherein a dying person seems to see a specific deceased individual whose death was, at the time, unknown to them.
+Writers sympathetic to a survivalist interpretation have argued that such reports are not readily explained as expectation-driven hallucinations, since the percipient did not know that the person had died.
+A 2010 paper by Bruce Greyson of the University of Virginia's Division of Perceptual Studies compiled and discussed several examples.
+Skeptics respond that the accounts are retrospective and anecdotal, that the timing of the unrecognised death is seldom independently documented, and that deceased relatives commonly feature in drug-induced and other hallucinations as well.